14th May 1989, Park Street, Bankside, London

 If you were to cycle down Park Street, Southwark, you’d be forgiven if you didn’t notice the exhibition entrance to the Rose Playhouse.
 Squashed beneath a faceless office block built in 1990, there are few windows at street level, which in any event are blackened out, concealing the magical remains hidden inside.

 A quarter of a century ago, when the site of the Rose Theatre was uncovered during an archaeological dig at Bankside in 1989, the discovery captured the world’s attention.
-Hundreds of people descended on Park Street to catch a sight of the remains as a team from the Museum of London fought a race against time to reveal and record as much as possible before property developers IMRY Merchant were due to start work on a new office block.
+Hundreds of people descended on Park Street to catch a sight of the remains as a team from the Museum of London fought a race against time to reveal and record as much as possible before property developers IMRY Merchant was due to start work on a new office block.

 At the time, I was living just off Bermondsey Street.
-I had a keen interest in Elizabethan London, and in archeology generally, so I needed little persuasion to be an early and frequent visitor at the site, not least because my cycle route to work took me down Park Street if I so chose.
+I had a keen interest in Elizabethan London, and in archaeology generally, so I needed little persuasion to be an early and frequent visitor at the site, not least because my cycle route to work took me down Park Street if I so chose.
 As the story unfolded, it soon became clear that what little was remaining of the playhouse would not survive an argument with a bulldozer and the campaign to ‘Save the Rose’ was born.
 Benefitting from the support of many leading actors of the day, the campaign quickly gathered momentum and media interest from around the world ensured that the developers IMRY, English Heritage and the Thatcher government, were all kept on their toes.

-On Sunday 14th May with the dig in it’s final day, the Rose’s future was still unresolved and the stage seemed destined to disappear once again beneath a towering office block.
+On Sunday 14th May with the dig in its final day, the Rose’s future was still unresolved, and the stage seemed destined to disappear once again beneath a towering office block.
 Morning turned into afternoon and campaigners continued to arrive, determined to lever maximum pressure on all parties.
-It was apparent to many that this was going to be a day of great tension and some campaigners were perfectly prepared to occupy the site in order to prevent developers from moving in.
+It was apparent to many that this was going to be a day of great tension, and some campaigners were perfectly prepared to occupy the site in order to prevent developers from moving in.

 My original plan had been to edit the footage and to give one copy to Southwark Local Studies Library, one to the Rose Theatre Trust and to keep one copy for myself – the world wide web hadn’t been invented yet don’t forget!
 However, without access to editing equipment, the video sat amongst others in a box gathering dust for many years.